-- (c) Consists primarily of corporate general and administrative expenses.
-Corporate general and administrative expenses for the year ended December 31, 2024, 2023 and 2022 included share-based compensation expense of \$40.4 million (\$29.5 million after tax, or \$0.56 per diluted share), \$12.3 million (\$9.0 million after tax, or \$0.17 per diluted share), and \$9.1 million (\$6.6 million after tax, or \$0.13 per diluted share), respectively.
-The increase in share-based compensation expense in 2024 was primarily due to a substantial increase in the Company's stock price during the year, which impacted the fair value of liability-classified awards.
-These awards are remeasured at fair value at the end of each reporting period with the change recognized in earnings. - (d) Depreciation and amortization is included in income (loss) from construction operations. - (e) During the year ended December 31, 2023, the Company's income (loss) from construction operations in the Civil segment was impacted by net unfavorable adjustments related to a settlement that impacted multiple components of a mass-transit project in California.
+(a) During the year ended December 31, 2023, the Company's income (loss) from construction operations in the Civil segment was impacted by net unfavorable adjustments related to a settlement that impacted multiple components of a mass-transit project in California.
 The settlement resolved certain ongoing disputes and increased the expected profit from work to be performed in the future.
-The settlement resulted in an unfavorable non-cash adjustment of \$23.2 million (\$17.0 million after tax, or \$0.33 per diluted share) to one component of the project that is nearing completion, partially offset by a favorable adjustment of \$8.8 million (\$7.1 million after tax, or \$0.14 per diluted share) on the other component of the project that has substantial scope of work remaining.
+The settlement resulted in an unfavorable non-cash adjustment of \$23.2 million (\$17.0 million, or \$0.33 per diluted share, after tax) to one component of the project that is nearing completion, partially offset by a favorable adjustment of \$8.8 million (\$7.1 million, or \$0.14 per diluted share, after tax) on the other component of the project that has substantial scope of work remaining.
 As a result of the settlement, the net unfavorable impact to the period from these two adjustments is expected to be mitigated by the increased profit generated from future work on the project.
-The Civil segment was also impacted by net favorable adjustments of \$19.0 million (\$15.2 million after tax, or \$0.29 per diluted share) for a project on the West Coast that primarily resulted from a favorable impact of \$58.1 million on the settlement of change orders and changes in estimates due to improved performance, partially offset by a temporary unfavorable non-cash impact of \$40.7 million resulting from the successful negotiation of significant lower margin (and lower risk) change orders which increased the project's overall estimated profit but reduced the project's percentage of completion and overall margin percentage.
+The Civil segment was also adversely impacted by unfavorable adjustments of \$12.8 million (\$9.4 million, or \$0.18 per diluted share, after tax) on a completed highway project in Virginia due to changes in estimates that resulted from progress in the dispute resolution process, partially offset by net favorable adjustments of \$19.0 million (\$15.2 million, or \$0.29 per diluted share, after tax) for a project on the West Coast that primarily resulted from a favorable impact of \$58.1 million on the settlement of change orders and changes in estimates due to improved performance, partially offset by a temporary unfavorable noncash impact of \$40.7 million resulting from the successful negotiation of significant lower margin (and lower risk) change orders which increased the project's overall estimated profit but reduced the project's percentage of completion and overall margin percentage.

-The Company's income (loss) from operations in the Building segment was adversely impacted an unfavorable adjustment of \$14.6 million (\$10.7 million after tax, or \$0.21 per diluted share) on a government building project in Florida primarily due to increased costs associated with an external subcontractor.
+The Company's income (loss) from operations in the Building segment was adversely impacted an unfavorable adjustment of \$14.6 million (\$10.7 million, or \$0.21 per diluted share, after tax) on a government building project in Florida primarily due to increased costs associated with an external subcontractor.

-The Company's income (loss) from operations in the Specialty Contractors segment was adversely impacted by \$62.2 million (\$45.7 million after tax, or \$0.88 per diluted share) of unfavorable non-cash adjustments due to changes in estimates on the electrical and mechanical scope of a completed transportation project in the Northeast associated with changes in the expected recovery on certain unapproved change orders resulting from ongoing negotiations; a non-cash charge of \$24.7 million (\$18.1 million after tax, or \$0.35 per diluted share) that resulted from an adverse legal ruling on an educational facilities project in New York; and an unfavorable adjustment of \$16.9 million (\$12.4 million after tax, or \$0.24 per diluted share) on a multi-unit residential project in New York due to changes in estimates resulting from incremental costs to complete the project and ongoing negotiations on unapproved change orders.
+The Company's income (loss) from operations in the Specialty Contractors segment was adversely impacted by \$62.2 million (\$45.7 million, or \$0.88 per diluted share, after tax) of unfavorable non-cash adjustments due to changes in estimates on the electrical and mechanical scope of a completed transportation project in the Northeast associated with changes in the expected recovery on certain unapproved change orders resulting from ongoing negotiations; a non-cash charge of \$24.7 million (\$18.1 million, or \$0.35 per diluted share, after tax) that resulted from an adverse legal ruling on an educational facilities project in New York; an unfavorable adjustment of \$16.9 million (\$12.4 million, or \$0.24 per diluted share, after tax) on a multi-unit residential project in New York due to changes in estimates resulting from incremental costs to complete the project and ongoing negotiations on unapproved change orders; and a \$9.4 million (\$6.9 million, or \$0.13 per diluted share, after tax) unfavorable adjustment due to a settlement on a mass-transit project in California.